symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Let’s get into some code
 ************************

-Register your namespace namespace by choosing a name you like.
+Register your namespace by choosing a name you like.
 One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.

-Let's check if this name is available.
+1. Check if this nampespace name is available.

 .. example-code::